olawanlejoel/TwitterUI-clone/README.md

 # Twitter-clone

-This is a very simple clone of Twitter UI built with TailwindCSS & VueJs.
+This is a very simple clone of Twitter UI built with TailwindCSS & VueJs, though it's not really mobile responsive but it helped me learn faster.

 ## Project setup